osankur/compRTMC/README.md

 Binaries for all these programs are included in this repository except for [*] which are free software and can be installed easily on Linux;
 and [+] which are proprietary software and are only used for comparing the present algorithm to those model checkers.

-Concretely, the only installation step consists in installing yosys and berkeley-abc.
+Concretely, the only dependencies that needs to be installed are yosys and berkeley-abc.
 Note that these are ony used for the synthesis algorithm.
 The verification algorithm works out of the box.

-To compile, run

-    sbt assembly

 ## Usage
 Currently two safety verification algorithms are implemented.